Simultaneously Exposing and Jamming Covert Communications via Disco Reconfigurable Intelligent Surfaces: System Description

 In covert communications, the warden Willie monitors the wireless channels to determine whether Alice and Bob are transmitting.
 In particular, Willie deduces from the samples in~\eqref{CCObSigWS} which of the following two events has occurred: Alice and Bob are communicating (${\mathcal H}_1$), or Alice is silent (${\mathcal H}_0$).
 The following two error probabilities are widely used to measure the detection performance: ${\mathbb{P}}\left({{\mathcal{H}}_1}|{{\mathcal{H}}_0}\right)$, which is the probability that Willie concludes Alice and Bob are communicating when they are not (the FAR), and ${\mathbb{P}}\left({{\mathcal{H}}_0}|{{\mathcal{H}}_1}\right)$, which is the probability that Willie concludes Alice and Bob are silent when they are communicating (the MDR).

 Since existing covert communication work relies almost entirely on the assumption that TDD channel reciprocity holds, the elements of the received sample vector ${\boldsymbol{y}}_{\rm w}$ are i.i.d.
 Consequently, Willie can use the total power of ${\boldsymbol{y}}_{\rm w}$ as a detection statistic to decide whether Alice and Bob are communicating~\cite{CCRIS1,CCRIS2,CCRef4,CCRelay1,CCRelay11,CCRelay2,CCSmallScale}.
 However, with the introduction of the DRIS, the basic assumption of channel reciprocity no longer applies.
 Consequently, the elements of the received sample vector ${\boldsymbol{y}}_{\rm w}$ are no longer i.i.d., even though they are received within the same channel coherence interval.
-The DRIS introduces the signal from an additional random and time-varying channel $h^{\rm w}_{\rm D} (t)$ to the observation in~\eqref{CCObSigWS}, when Alice is transmitting to Bob.
+The DRIS introduces the signal through an additional random and time-varying channel $h^{\rm w}_{\rm D} (t)$ to the observation in~\eqref{CCObSigWS}, when Alice is transmitting to Bob.
+Unlike~\cite{CCRIS1,CCRIS2,CCRef4,CCRelay1,CCRelay11,CCRelay2,CCSmallScale}, we show below that, for covert communications in the presence of a DRIS, using the total received power of ${\boldsymbol{y}}_{\rm w}$ as a test statistic to decide whether Alice is transmitting is analytically intractable and less practical, because the corresponding optimal detection threshold does not admit a closed-form expression.

-To take into account the presence of the DRIS, Willie should use the following modified test statistic:
+To take into account the presence of the DRIS, we propose that Willie use the following decision region $\mathcal{S}$: